In this article:

 - Click on the Update or Publish button in the top right hand corner in order to save your changes.

-This concludes our tutorial on how to use the Code editor in the Gutenberg editor.
-If you wish to learn more about using the Gutenberg editor, please see our article on publishing content with the Gutenberg editor.
+This concludes our tutorial on how to use the WordPress Code editor / Gutenberg editor.
+If you wish to learn more about using the WordPress Gutenberg editor, please see our article on publishing content with the Gutenberg editor.

 200+ Design Templates + 1 Kick-ass SuperTheme